RasaHQ/rasa/docs/components.rst

     Configure which dimensions, i.e. entity types, the duckling component should extract.
 A full list of available dimensions can be found in the `duckling documentation <https://duckling.wit.ai/>`_.
+    If the dimension option is not specified or set to None, all dimensions will be extracted.

     .. code-block:: yaml